utk-cs340-spring22/code-review/README.md

 a whole file, in which case you can say something like:
   > Base64.c: all indentations should be changed from 2 spaces to 4 spaces.

+In come cases, there is a block of code that is wrong, for example, the indentation may be wrong.
+List the block as 1 item with the line number of the first bad line.
+Do not list as one bad item per line.
+For example, if all the cases in a switch statement are indented wrong, list that as one item like this:
+  > main.c line 51 and following: indentation is wrong on case statements.

 Note that you don't have to give much detail about how to fix it; the main point of a code review is to find the problems not fix them.
 But it